 Additionally, names of the individuals who benefited from the transaction must be included on the payment request, regardless of source of funds, venue location (on or off campus), and form of payment used.
-In lieu of individual names for groups larger than ten, the approximate number of persons, and the group’s identity, along with the business purpose, will be accepted.
+In lieu of individual names for groups larger than ten, the approximate number of persons, and the group’s identity, along with the business purpose, may be accepted.

 Regardless of the type of purchase, funding source, amount, or form of payment used, all reimbursement and payment requests must be approved by an authorized approver as specified below:

 Individual – The individual who incurred the expense must initiate or approve his/her own reimbursement request

 Manager – Request to reimburse an employee must have the approval of that employee’s immediate manager

 Senior Business Officer (SBO) – An SBO approval will be accepted in lieu of an approval from the individual who incurred the expense when at least one of the following conditions applies to the payee: